Edith Cumbo

-Edith Cumbo (born around 1735 – death date unknown) was a free mixed-race Black woman and entrepreneur who lived in Williamsburg, Virginia.
-Her life story is taught in American history curriculum to illustrate the challenges that free African Americans faced during the period of the American Revolution.
+Edith Cumbo (c.
+1735 – ?) was a free mixed-race Black woman and entrepreneur who lived in Williamsburg, Virginia.
+Her life story is taught in the Advanced Placement American history curriculum to illustrate the challenges that free African Americans faced during the period of the American Revolution.

 Early life and family

 Edith Cumbo was born in around 1735 in Charles City County, Virginia.
 Because her parents were free, she inherited their legal status upon her birth.
 Her mother, Francine Cumbo, was an Irish indentured servant.
 Edith's father, Richard Cumbo, a free black man, fought in the French and Indian War, and was granted 50 acres of land in Williamsburg in recognition of his service.

 By the mid-1750s, Cumbo was living in Halifax County, Virginia.
 In the 1760s, she gave birth to a son, Daniel.
 Because she was unmarried, Edith was accused of having a child out of wedlock.
 However, she was found not guilty of this charge by the presiding judges "for reasons appearing to the court."
 Local tradition and oral history holds that her father was reportedly a prominent and powerful figure in Williamsburg.